cs3157/recitations/Z-Unix-2/unix-2.md

 export PATH="/home/yourUNI/bin:$PATH"
 ```

-(More how this code works at the end of this recitation.)
+(More on how this code works at the end of this recitation.)

 ### The `bin` directories each have a different purpose ###